great-expectations/great_expectations/docs/docusaurus/docs/core/create_expectations/expectations/manage_expectations.md

 title: 'Manage Expectations'
 description: Create and manage individual Expectations in Python with GX Core.
 ---
+import TabItem from '@theme/TabItem';
+import Tabs from '@theme/Tabs';

 import PrereqPythonInstalled from '../../_core_components/prerequisites/_python_installation.md';
 import PrereqGxInstalled from '../../_core_components/prerequisites/_gx_installation.md';
-import TabItem from '@theme/TabItem';
+import PrereqPreconfiguredDataContext from '../../_core_components/prerequisites/_preconfigured_data_context.md';
-import Tabs from '@theme/Tabs';
+import PrereqPreconfiguredDataSourceAndAsset from '../../_core_components/prerequisites/_data_source_and_asset_connected_to_data.md';

 An Expectation is a verifiable assertion about your data.
 Expectations make implicit assumptions about your data explicit, and they provide a flexible, declarative language for describing expected behavior.
 They can help you better understand your data and help you improve data quality.